The Outcasts (Texas band): I'm in Pittsburgh (And it's Raining)

+1523 Blair

 The band's last single, 1523 Blair features a "wind-up" introduction, followed by guitar riffs played at a furious pace, then barely intelligible lyrics, all at a blistering tempo.
 (The title was taken from the address of the Doyle Jones recording studio in Houston.)
 One recent reviewer remarked, "The music on this selection is jarringly experimental, the spirit is possessed fervor.
 '1523 Blair' is one minute and forty seven seconds long because it couldn’t have possibly been any longer".
 This song inspired the name of a British psychedelic rock band, Blair 1523 (Bomp!
 Records released their lone album in 1993, after the band had already broken up).

+Others

 The Outcasts tried their hand at many styles, from protest songs ("Price of Victory"), blues ("Sweet Mary"), to instrumentals ("Come on Over" and "The Birds") and romantic ballads ("I'll Set You Free" and "Everyday").
 The Outcasts also recorded covers, notably "Smokestack Lightning" and "Route 66".